Package insert / product label

 The structural formula is as follows:

-Each mL contains: Furosemide 10 mg; Water for Injection q.s.; sodium chloride to adjust isotonicity; sodium hydroxide and if necessary hydrochloric acid to adjust pH between 8.0 and 9.3.
+Each mL contains: Furosemide USP 10 mg, Water for Injection q.s., Sodium Chloride for isotonicity, Sodium Hydroxide and, if necessary, Hydrochloric Acid to adjust pH between 8.0 and 9.3.

-The onset of diuresis following IV administration is within five minutes and somewhat later after IM administration.
+The onset of diuresis following intravenous administration is within 5 minutes and somewhat later after intramuscular administration.
 The peak effect occurs within the first half hour.
-The duration of diuretic effect is approximately two hours.
+The duration of diuretic effect is approximately 2 hours.

 Parenteral therapy should be reserved for patients unable to take oral medication or for patients in emergency clinical situations.

 Furosemide is indicated as adjunctive therapy in acute pulmonary edema.
-The IV administration of furosemide is indicated when a rapid onset of diuresis is desired, e.g., in acute pulmonary edema.
+The intravenous administration of furosemide is indicated when a rapid onset of diuresis is desired, e.g., in acute pulmonary edema.

-If gastrointestinal absorption is impaired or oral medication is not practical for any reason, furosemide is indicated by the IM or IV route.
+If gastrointestinal absorption is impaired or oral medication is not practical for any reason, furosemide is indicated by the intravenous or intramuscular route.
 Parenteral use should be replaced with oral furosemide as soon as practical.